dmparker0/nflsim/README.md

     playoffs = sim.playoffs
 ```

-Some results are aggregated by default, and can be accessed directly from the Sim object.
+Some results are aggregated by default, and can be accessed directly from the Simulate object.
 You can view the aggregated playoff results (contains seed information + playoff winners) as a DataFrame using the "playoffs" property:
 ```python
 playoff_df = simulation.playoffs
 ```